Josko/ccbot/readme.txt

 lang_0020 = /w $USER$ Welcome to the $CHANNEL$ channel!
 Enjoy your stay. lang_0021 = Come again for more DotA games.

-If you want to disable any of the lines without recompiling (sending 1 instead of 2 lines) of greet just shorten the line to only 1 or 0 characters.
+If you want to disable any of the lines without recompiling (sending 1 instead of 2 lines) just shorten the line to only 1 or 0 characters.
 Example for sending 1 line greet:

 lang_0020 = /w $USER$ Welcome to the $CHANNEL$ channel!
 Enjoy your stay. lang_0021 =